Skip to content

 Mask based on locale

-As of now, you can enable these masks by giving:
+You can enable these masks by setting:

-• as_currency="EUR"
+• asCurrency="EUR"

-• as_number={true}
+• asNumber={true}

-You can still send in custom mask parameters to currency_mask={{ ... }} or number_mask={{ ... }}.
-But you can also make use of mask_options={{ ... }} and just send in your extra options in there.
+You can still provide custom mask parameters to currencyMask={{ ... }} or numberMask={{ ... }}.
+Alternatively, you can use maskOptions={{ ... }} and provide your extra options there.

 More details in the examples above.